MarkD117/marvel-quiz/README.md

 ### Main Quiz Home Button

 - The main quiz home button is displayed to the player at all times.
 It can be seen under the quiz content denoted by a 'Home' icon.
 This button has a hover effect that reverses the colours and will turn the cursor to a pointer if it is placed over it.
+Hover effect can be seen below.

 - The main funtion of this home button is to refresh the page and return the user to the home page when clicked by the player.